jasonsydes/incubator/isomir_naming.md

 Because 5’ modifications inducing a seed-shift are functionally important ones, I wonder if we should include in the name something in reference to that, like a simple “S” or “s” symbol standing for “seed-shift”.
-Also, this is important because by changing the start of the sequence all the positions along the miRNA get changed.
+Also, this is really super important because by changing the start of the sequence all the positions along the miRNA get changed.
 For example, if there is a common A to G edition at position 7 of the RefSeq-miRNA (edition case below) then in the isomiR with a 5’ end non-templated addition, the edition site becomes position 8.
 A way to deal with that could be to keep fixed the positions based on the RefSeq-miRNA and a 5’ addition could be “AsT”